bonedaddy/blog/content/blog/homelab/posts/better_internet_security_privacy_through_dns.md

 Even with the previously mentioned setup, there is still one middle-man that isn't cut out, and that will still be able to monitor your traffic and determine what DNS request you are performing.
 The two main ways to mitigate this attack vector is to modify unbound to use DNSCrypt, or DoT.
 By using either of this you will prevent your ISP from being able to monitor your DNS traffic.

 Unfortunately using DNSCrypt or DoT introduce complexities, and performance overhead that are somewhat undesirable.
 Additionally you are also only achieving a bit if misdirection, since you have to then place a bit of trust in whatever DNSCrypt or DoT resolver you use.
 The solution to this then becomes to host your own resolver, but once again this greatly increases the complexity of the setup.

-As such for the purpose of this, we will simply accept that our ISP will be able to log our DNS traffic.
-Realistically this isn't that big of an issue and is an acceptable trade-off given the benefits the described setup will give.

 # Prerequisites